-INTERVIEW WITH RICK FARIS
+INTERVIEW WITH RICK FARIS FROM SPECIAL CONSENSUS

 Enjoy this interview with Rick Faris!
 Thanks for reading.

 RICK: I play Guitar which is my first instrument.
-Also, mandolin, dobro and banjo.
+Also, mandolin, dobro, and banjo.

 RICK: I played 12 years with my family and Faris Family and filled in with a group called First Impression out of MO while they went through personnel changes.
 Lots of fun picking with those guys.

 RICK: Yes, I am in the bluegrass band Special Consensus.
-I have been with Greg Cahill (band leader of Special Consensus) for 7.5 years and have played mandolin and guitar with him all over the world!
+I have been with Greg Cahill (bandleader of Special Consensus) for 7.5 years and have played mandolin and guitar with him all over the world!

 RICK: I was looking for a gig when the family band had decided we would come off the road after brother Eddie Faris went with Ricky Skaggs in January of ‘09.
 I was asking some friends if they had heard of any band openings.
-Jess and Brandon Bostic heard that one of the Special C guys were leaving and I contacted Greg about an audition.
+Jess and Brandon Bostic heard that one of the Special C guys was leaving and I contacted Greg about an audition.
 I was asked by Greg if I played mandolin, he said he needed a mandolin player.
 I said, ”I don’t play mandolin!”
 He said you’ve got two months to which I replied, “If I stink I ain’t even coming and wasting your time.”

 So I worked on the material CD for about 10-15 mins and gave up after the first fast song.
 I said, “What am I thinking…I’m not even a mandolin player and I’m wanting to audition for a band who plays all over the world on an instrument I don’t play?!?!”
 My wife said in reply,” You’ve been working on this for 10 mins and you can’t give up!”
 She then said, “I will do all the housework and you just lock yourself in the office and learn to play that mandolin!”
-While she was working a full time job as a Walmart ZMS manager doing all the cooking, cleaning and everything else whilst also being 7-8 months pregnant!!!
+While she was working a full-time job as a Walmart ZMS manager doing all the cooking, cleaning, and everything else whilst also being 7-8 months pregnant!!!
 She is the reason I am where I am today and I could never have done this without her.
 She is amazing!

 RICK: I think I would have built guitars for a living or maybe built cabins or been a logger or blacksmith.
 I also wanted to be a police officer as a kid growing up.